cabforum/servercert/docs/Bylaws.md

 (c)        An Applicant shall become a Member once the Forum has determined by consensus among the Members during a teleconference or meeting that the Applicant meets all of the requirements of subsection (a) or, upon the request of any Member, by a Ballot among the Members.
 Acceptance by consensus shall be determined or a Ballot of Members shall be held as soon as the Applicant indicates that it has presented all information required under subsection (b) and has responded to all follow-up questions from the Forum and the Member has complied with the requirements of Section 5.5.

+**2.2  Ending Forum Membership**

+Forum Members may resign from the Forum at any time.
+Resignation does not prevent a member potentially having continuing obligations, under the Forum's IPR Policy or any other document.

+(a) Browser: A Browser member's membership will automatically cease if any of the following become true:
+1.	it stops providing updates for its membership-qualifying software product; or
+2.	six months have elapsed since the last such published update.

+(b) Issuing CA or Root CA: A CA member's membership may be suspended if any of the following become true:
+1.	it fails to pass its membership-qualifying audit;
+2.	its membership-qualifying audit is revoked, rescinded or withdrawn;
+3.	fifteen months have elapsed since the end of the Audit Period of its last successful membership-qualifying audit;
+4.	it stops issuing certificates to Web servers that are openly accessible from the Internet; or
+5.	it is no longer the case that its currently-issued certificates are treated as valid by at least one Browser member.

+Any Forum Member who believes one of the above circumstances is true of a CA Forum Member may report it on the Public Mail List.
+The Chair will then investigate, including asking the CA for an explanation or appropriate documentation.
+If evidence of continued qualification for membership is not forthcoming within five working days, the Chair will announce that the member is suspended, such announcement to include the clause(s) from the above list under which the suspension has been made.

+A suspended CA Forum Member who believes it has now re-met the membership criteria under the relevant clauses shall post evidence to the Public Mail List.
+The Chair will examine the evidence and unsuspend the member, or not, by public announcement.
+A CA Forum Member's membership will automatically cease six months after it becomes suspended if it has not re-met the membership criteria by that time.

+While suspended, CAs may participate in meetings and on the Forum's discussion lists, but not propose or second ballots or take part in any form of voting.
+Votes cast before a member's suspension is announced will stand.

-**2.2        General Provisions Applicable to All Ballots**
+**2.3        General Provisions Applicable to All Ballots**

-The following rules will apply to all ballots, including Draft Guideline Ballots (defined in Section 2.3).
+The following rules will apply to all ballots, including Draft Guideline Ballots (defined in Section 2.4).

 (a)        Only votes by Members shall be accepted.

-(b)        Only one vote per Member company shall be accepted; representatives of corporate affiliates shall not vote.
+(b)        Only one vote per Member company shall be accepted; representatives of Affiliates shall not vote.

 (c)        A representative of any Member can call for a proposed ballot to be published for discussion and comment by the membership.
 Any proposed ballot needs two endorsements by other Members in order to proceed.
 The discussion period then shall take place for at least seven but no more than 14 calendar days before votes are cast.
 The proposer of the ballot will designate the length of the discussion period, and each ballot shall clearly state the start and end dates and times (including time zone) for both the discussion period and the voting period.